 Europe has been hit by the coronavirus particularly hard.
 Norway imposed especially harsh restrictions when the number of infections had started to grow rapidly beyond Italy.
-So, how does the life in Norway on lockdown look like?
+So, what does the life in Norway on lockdown look like?
 When the restrictions will be lifted and what will follow?
 This is the article that will give you some idea about it.

-Compared to the time of just a month ago, the life in Norway has nearly stopped.
-All schools, universities and kindergartens have been closed.
+Compared to the time of just a month ago, life in Norway has nearly stopped.
+All schools, universities, and kindergartens have been closed.
 Most public events have been banned.
 The majority of bars and restaurants are shut down too – only rare restaurants and bars that can keep the customers at least one meter apart from each other remain open.

-Such measures taken by the government of Norway are the most extraordinary measures in the country that have ever been taken in the peacetime.
-Only the government’s measures taken during the World War II could match the severity of this lockdown.
+Such measures taken by the government of Norway are the most extraordinary measures in the country that have ever been taken in peacetime.
+Only the government’s measures taken during World War II could match the severity of this lockdown.

 The Norwegian government ordered the first measures against the coronavirus on March 15.
-As the country witnessed a greater number of a rapidly growing number of the coronavirus cases, the government extended the quarantine on March 24 for up to April 13 and, later, April 27.
+As the country witnessed a greater number of a rapidly growing number of coronavirus cases, the government extended the quarantine on March 24 for up to April 13 and, later, April 27.
 All those who travelled outside of the country after February 27 have been ordered to stay at home in self-isolation for 14 days.

-Such extraordinary measures forced people the way they buy goods, pay bills and even exercise.
+Such extraordinary measures forced people the way they buy goods, pay bills, and even exercise.
 Instead of going to a bank, most Norwegians tend to make payments online – even those who had so far avoided doing so before the quarantine.
 Instead of jogging outside or going for a walk, people – forced to be locked in their apartments or homes – switch to yoga and power exercises, which can easily be done at home.

 Customers in McDonald’s fast-food restaurants find a written warning on the tables, urging the customers to stay at least 1 meter apart from each other.
 Aker Hospital in Oslo, the Norwegian capital, became a place where people can test for the coronavirus – a special tent has been set up for such a purpose.
-Malls, restaurants, parks and sports grounds, which are usually bustling and full of people, stay empty.
+Malls, restaurants, parks, and sports grounds, which are usually bustling and full of people, stay empty.
 The country looks like one giant ghost town.

 Considering Norway’s dependency on tourism and the astonishing number of visitors it receives annually, it is even more surprising to see such tourist hotspots like Karl Johans Gate and Aker Brygge in Oslo or Bryggen in Bergen (see the image) almost entirely empty.
 Economically speaking, it will take years for the country’s tourism industry to recover from such a shock – even if the virus will be tackled soon.